aosabook/500lines/modeller/chapter.md

 #### Operating System Callbacks
 In order to interpret user input as meaningful actions on the scene, we need to combine knowledge of the mouse, mouse buttons, and keyboard.
 Doing so requires storing the current mouse location, the currently pressed mouse button, and the current position and rotation of the camera.
-As you can see, the logic required to interpret user input into meaningful actions is generally complex, and is best encapsulated in a separate class or module, away from the main code path.
+As you can see, interpreting user input into meaningful actions requires many lines of code, and is best encapsulated in a separate class or module, away from the main code path.
 The `Interaction` class exists for exactly this purpose: to hide uninteresting complexity from the rest of the codebase.

 `````````````````````````````````````````` {.python .numberLines startFrom="44"}